kameshsampath/pg-lake-builder/MONITORING.md

 - **Authenticated**: 5,000 requests/hour
 - **Unauthenticated**: 60 requests/hour

-The workflow uses the `GITHUB_TOKEN` (authenticated), so rate limiting should not be an issue at 4 checks per day.
+The workflow uses the `GITHUB_TOKEN` (authenticated), so rate limiting should not be an issue with daily checks.

 ### Reset Tracking